codybloemhard/eliza/README.md

 # Eliza

-On of those ergo in one piece layouts.
+Unibody ergo keyboard.
 They tend to have short feminine names such as `Alice` and `Elise`.
 The layout was inspired by the `Prime Elise` keyboard which is a very cute 40 percent layout.
 I named mine after the Elise but I dutch-ified it.
 - 42 key layout
 - stabless
-  - you press a key at a certain sweetspot which isn't that big
+  - you press a key at a certain sweet spot which isn't that big
-  - if a key is big enough for a stab it's wasting space: you will never hit outside the small sweetspot
+  - if a key is big enough for a stab it's wasting space: you will never hit outside the small sweet spot
   - stabs are a pain in the ass
     - extra cost
     - extra complication in plate
     - extra time spend on tuning
-    - extra maintainace: can unlube themselves and start rattling, lube gets dirty
+    - extra maintenance
       - can unlube themselves and start rattling
       - lube gets dirty
       - lube spreads through the keyboard
 - 11.25 degree split
-  - First it was 15 degrees but after seeing some Alice style layouts having 6 and 7 degree angles i deradicalized to 11.25
+  - first it was 15 degrees but after seeing some Alice style layouts having 6 and 7 degree angles I deradicalised to 11.25
-  - After typing on it, 11.25 seems fine and not too much, don't know why other boards keep such a low angle
+  - after typing on it, 11.25 seems fine and not too much, don't know why other boards keep such a low angle

 ![](eliza.jpg)
 ![](eliza-handwire.jpg)